Sync guide¶

 - Press

-ctrl+eto open the sync details modal, which shows both copies side-by-side and displays when the conflict occurred. - Use
+ctrl+eto open the sync details modal, which shows both copies side-by-side, the active sync profile and remote root, and when the conflict occurred. - Use

 h/lor left/right to choose which version to keep, then pressEnterto apply. - Alternatively, press